 The geofenced digital notification system is an ATMS tool that alerts drivers stuck in extended periods of congestion.
 When a large crash occurs and motorists become stranded, the geofenced digital notification system will send information to motorists' mobile phones directly through an alert system.
 Travelers can opt in to continued information by selecting a link included in the notification.
-The geofenced digital notification has been included in other Virginia corridor plans.
+The geofenced digital notification has been included in other Virginia corridor plans and should be considered for future implementation.